Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

     + Offer confirmation of             → confirm
     + Make a decision                   → decide
     + Shows a peak                      → peaks
-    + Provide a description of          → describe
+    + "Provide a description of"        → describe

 + Do not bury the main verb
   + Keep the subject and main verb: (Predicate) close together at the start of the sentence.